ec-europa/platform-dev/profiles/common/modules/features/wiki/README.md

 There are 2 ways to activate the feature:
 1. Like any Drupal modules via the "Modules" admin page or with the Drush command.
 2. Like a "Feature set" through the Feature set admin page (path: admin/structure/feature-set_en).<br />
-Then, Enable the "wiki" feature and click on the "Validate" button.
+Then, Enable the "wiki" feature under "Communication" section, and click on the "Validate" button.

 [Go to top](#table-of-content)